smartdevicelink/sdl_evolution/proposals/nnnn-SDLCarWindowEnhancement.md

 ### Building the focusable view region list

 SDLCarWindow holds the view associated with its StreamingViewController.
-SDLCarWindow is therefore able to interate the subviews of the VPM view and build a a list of focusable view regions to be sent to the HU for remote focus navigation and selection.
+SDLCarWindow is therefore able to interate the subviews of the VPM view and build a list of focusable view regions to be sent to the HU for remote focus navigation and selection.

 ```objc
 @interface SDLSendHapticData ()